Skip to main content

 The legislative framework for the protection and management of the historic environment

-The fundamental statutory framework for the protection and management of the Welsh historic environment is provided by three pieces of legislation:
+The fundamental statutory framework for the protection and management of the Welsh historic environment is now provided by the Historic Environment (Wales) Act 2023.
+In the marine environment, it is supplemented by the Protection of Wrecks Act 1973 and other legislation.

-Subordinate legislation supplements primary legislation and is often in the form of Orders or Regulations.
+Subordinate legislation supplements primary legislation and is often in the form of Regulations or Orders.
 It enables an Act to be commenced and provides the detail necessary for the implementation of an Act.
 It also allows that detail to be amended without the need for a new Act.

 The following pages outline the relevant primary and subordinate legislation for the following elements of the Welsh historic environment: